Welcome to the ethstaker-deposit-cli!

 Step 2: Verify the Installation

-1. Make sure you have GPG installed.
+1. Make sure you have the GitHub CLI installed.

 Step 3: Usage